 What happens before the PET scan?

 Your child will need to be prepared for the scan in various ways.
 Firstly, if they are currently on total parenteral nutrition (TPN), this will be stopped and replaced with an intravenous glucose drip two days before the scan is scheduled.
-If your child is feeding by mouth as well as by TPN, this will continue.
+If your child is feeding by mouth, this will continue.
+Your doctor will advise if any other medicines need to be stopped before the scan.

-The nurses will insert a cannula (thin, plastic tube) into a vein in your child’s hand or foot the day before the scan is scheduled.
-The cannula will be used to inject the isotope.
-If your child has a double lumen central venous catheter, this can be used to inject the isotope so your child will not need a cannula.
+All females aged 12 years or older will be asked to give a urine sample for pregnancy testing.
+A cannula (thin, plastic tube) will be inserted into a vein in your child’s hand or foot before the scan.
+The cannula will be used to inject the isotope as well as give fluids.
+If your child has a central venous catheter, this can be used to inject the isotope and give fluids.

 The day of the scan